Xcel Energy: Controversies

 On August 1, 2002, Xcel Energy Inc. was sued because of engaging in "round-trip" energy trades that provided no economic benefit for the company, and because the company lacked the necessary internal controls to adequately monitor the trading of its power.
 Xcel paid $80,000,000 in a settlement.

-The Cabin Creek Fire occurred on October 2, 2007, at Xcel Energy's Hydropower Generation plant in Georgetown, Colorado.
-On June 1, 2011, Federal prosecutors opened their charges that Xcel Energy was criminally liable for the deaths of the five RPI workers.
-On June 28, the jury found Xcel Energy not guilty.
-On December 19, 2011, RPI Coating pleaded guilty to workplace safety violations and paid $1.55 million in a cash settlement.
-The company took responsibility for the deaths of five workers and the injuries to three.
-The U.S. Chemical Safety and Hazard Investigation Board conducted an investigation of the incident.
-Its report can be found on the CSB website.
-It is considered one of the worst unmitigated incidents to occur in a permit-required confined space.
+Nuclear waste, radioactive water management

 The parent company to Xcel Energy, and later Xcel Energy itself have operated the Prairie Island Nuclear Power Plant since 1973.
 Over that time, nuclear waste produced by the power plant has been stored adjacent to the Prairie Island Indian Community.
-The homes of some members of the community are within 600 yards of the nuclear waste containment site and, sitting within the banks of the Mississippi River, the island is very vulnerable to seasonal flooding.
+The homes of some members of the community are within 600 yards of the nuclear waste containment site.
+The island is very vulnerable to seasonal flooding because it is on the bank of the Mississippi River.
 While in 1991, the Minnesota Public Utilities Commission capped the storage of nuclear waste on the island to 17 casks, the legislature has since permitted this number to increase.
 Environmentalists and members of the Prairie Island Indian Community have been working since 1994 to have this nuclear waste transported away from their reservation due to the combined risk of the temporary design of the storage facility, unpredictable flooding and single evacuation road in the event nuclear waste is released from containment.